 You’re best bet might be the younger part of the city in Sant Antoni de Portmany.
 Here you’ll find there’s so much to do you may not even want to leave.
 Or, even better, you can make friends and find someone to take you out of there.

-You can try couchsurfing, I have had some luck.
+You can try Couchsurfing, I have had some luck.
 But most locals are not looking to house people in between their time at the disco tech.
-They’re looking to house people who are their for the culture.
+They’re looking to house people who are there for the culture.

 Again, just get a goddamn bike and see all of it.

 Airbnb is pretty great, you can even try to ask if you can stay for cheaper and pay them in cash.
 Hell, they might even agree to not pay the Airbnb fee.
 Or they might say no because you’re a trash person and your AIRBNB reviews are terrible, leading them to think you’re just trying to get out of paying a cleaning fee when you destroy the place.
 Yeah, you didn’t think that weekend in Kentucky would come back to bite you, did you, Becky?

 Downtown in the main square is a sweet place to stay.
 Although you might not be close to any nightlife the bar scene is pretty rad and great places to eat.
 None of which are cheap.
 Speaking of eating…

 Food in Ibiza

 So, I’ll just say upfront, without advocating anything here, that God created Adderall for a reason.